SundenJaeger/amylens-backend/README.md

 # AmyLens Backend

+>[!NOTE]
+> This repository is archived because it was created solely for school purposes and is no longer maintained.

-> **Module 3 — Automated Anomaly Detection & Data Management**
+**Module 3 — Automated Anomaly Detection & Data Management**
-> Spring Boot REST API server for the AmyLens rice grain amylose classification system.
+Spring Boot REST API server for the AmyLens rice grain amylose classification system.

 ---